LukaKurnjek/etherscan_testing/README.md

 The instructions are prepared for a Linux type OS.

 1. Install the nodejs and npm tools:
-- on Fedora/RHEL run in terminal: "sudo yum install nodejs"
+- on Fedora/RHEL run in terminal: "$ sudo yum install nodejs"
-- on Debian/Ubuntu run in terminal: "sudo apt install nodejs"
+- on Debian/Ubuntu run in terminal: "$ sudo apt install nodejs"

-2. From the terminal run: "npm install -g testcafe"
+2. From the terminal run: "$ npm install -g testcafe"

+3. python 3 and pip need to be installed on the linux OS which is default on almost all modern OS.
+Additional dependencies that need to be installed are SpeechRecognition and ffmpeg:
+   $ pip install SpeechRecognition
+   $ sudo yum install ffmpeg **or** $ sudo apt install ffmpeg

 Running the code examples